Douglas Michael Morton

 Pre-war geological investigations in Iraq had been suspended as a result of civil disturbances, and were not resumed until 1946 when 'a planned campaign of stratigraphic research was set afoot'.
-Under the overall charge of Colonel Henson, the project involved a vast amount of fieldwork and laboratory studies.
-René Wetzel directed most of the work in Kurdistan, the Sinjar and the western desert, assisted by Morton and a number of other geologists such as Dr R.G.S.
-Hudson ('Doc'), Charles André, Harold Dunnington and Henry Hotchkiss over a period of six years.
+Under the overall charge of F.R.S.
+Henson, the project involved a vast amount of fieldwork and laboratory studies.
+René Wetzel directed most of the work in Kurdistan, the Sinjar and the western desert, assisted by Morton and other geologists such as Dr R.G.S. ('Doc') Hudson, Charles André, Harold Dunnington and Henry Hotchkiss over a period of six years.
 Deeper wells were drilled to locate older deposits: this resulted in oil being discovered in the Middle Cretaceous at Ain Zalah, Kirkuk and Bai Hasan.

-In 1957, after various postings in the Middle East, Morton was appointed IPC's Senior Geologist, Persian Gulf.
+In 1952, Morton and his colleagues discovered the articulated anterior half of an ichthyosaur (lacking the rostrum) at Chia Gara, Armadia, in Kurdistan, which was transported to the Natural History Museum in London.
+Of the species type Melawania anachronus, it was a significant find, being much more primitive than other Cretaceous ichthyosaurs and only the second ichthyosaur to be reported from the Middle East.

+Otherwise, Morton held various exploration posts in the Middle East, covering Syria, Jordan, Yemen, Oman, Qatar and Abu Dhabi.
+From February 1954 to April 1957, he led a geological field party to central Oman for Petroleum Development Oman, which was then a subsidiary of IPC.
+In October 1954, the party accessed and began surveying Jebel Fahud and its surrounding area for the first time.
+In 1957, Morton was appointed IPC's Senior Geologist, Persian Gulf.

 In 1959, he attended the 5th World Petroleum Congress and delivered a paper entitled The Geology of Oman which became a standard reference for those studying the geology of Arabia.
 This was described by the Chief Geologist of IPC, N.E.
-Baker as "a major contribution to the geology of southern Arabia, ranking along with Lees' (George Martin Lees) early work on the geology of Oman."
+Baker, as "a major contribution to the geology of southern Arabia, ranking along with Lees' (George Martin Lees) early work on the geology of Oman."